We were silent for a while. PD Shin must have been surprised, seeing us this frightened, because all of a sudden he burst out laughing.

 “Let’s not panic,” Youjin said, deep in thoughts.
 “We’ll come here tomorrow and see if the legend is true.”

 We came here tomorrow to our schedule and nothing changed.
-In the recording room there was still this shadow, but this time not next to the speaker, but closer to the door.
+In the recording room was still this shadow, but this time not next to the speaker, but closer to the door.
 The handprint showed itself on the mirror in the bathroom and we saw a girl in white tracksuit at the end of the corridor, when we were going to our Chinese lessons.
 When we asked manager or other trainees if they saw someone, pointing directly at her, they denied.

 “They really can’t see her?”
 I asked members.

-“I don’t think they pretended they couldn’t see,” Youjin muttered, thinking hard about the rap for one of song propositions for our debut, which will be... in the near future, according to our CEO.
+“I don’t think they pretended they couldn’t see,” Youjin muttered, thinking hard about the rap for one of song suggestions for our debut, which will be... in the near future, according to our CEO.

 I rested my head on hands, thinking.
 How could we get rid of her?
-PD Shin said that she targeted us, because we opened the door to the recording room.
+PD Shin said that she targeted us because we opened the door to the recording room.
 Was it the only reason?

 I shook my head, still in my own world.
 Damn, why was here so cold?

 – pay for it.

 “Hyung,” I heard Heejun and looked at him.
 He was staring at my shoulder, pale and with widened eyes.
 I glanced at others confused.
 They had similar faces.